-Historically, the Survey has always required the total number of educators, employees and volunteers at every parish or school and how many of those have been background checked and completed initial safe environment training, "Protecting God's Children." a VIRTUS training.
+Historically, the Survey has always required the total number of educators, employees and volunteers at every parish or school and how many of those have been background checked and completed initial safe environment initial training, "Protecting God's Children." a training provided through the VIRTUS platform.
 The Survey also asks if guidelines regarding reporting abuse have been reviewed with employees and volunteers during the audit period.